-* Site of the Hubert H. Humphrey Metrodome and U.S. Bank Stadium.
-Home of the Twins from 1982 to 2009, the University of Minnesota football team from 1982 to 2008, the NFL’s Vikings from 1982 to 2013, and the Timberwolves in their 1st season, 1989-90 -- they got over 46,000 fans in there for a game -- that infamous blizzard and roof collapse in 2010 brought the desire to get out and build a new stadium for the Vikes to the front burner, and it finally led to action.
+* U.S. Bank Stadium and site of the Hubert H. Humphrey Metrodome.
+Home of the Twins from 1982 to 2009, the University of Minnesota football team from 1982 to 2008, the NFL's Vikings from 1982 to 2013, and the Timberwolves in their 1st season, 1989-90 -- they got over 46,000 fans in there for a game -- that infamous blizzard and roof collapse in 2010 brought the desire to get out and build a new stadium for the Vikes to the front burner, and it finally led to action.
 Until then, there were threats that the Vikes would move, the most-mentioned possible destinations being Los Angeles and San Antonio.

 Yes, basketball was played in that stupid stadium.